threadi/external-files-in-media-library/readme.txt

 = Can I embed files from FTP? =

 Yes, but these files will included locally and not from the external URL.

+= Can I import complete directories? =

+Yes, you can.
+Just enter the directory to import.

+= Can I import from my local server? =

+Yes, you can.
+Simply enter the absolute path with file-protocol, e.g.: file:///var/www/path/to/file.png

 == Screenshots ==